What is operational risk management (ORM)?

-Operational risks are characterised by the frequency of occurrence (how many times a year a component is likely to fail) based on historical data.
+Operational risks are characterised by the frequency of risk identification occurrence (how many times a year a component is likely to fail) based on historical data.

 Why is operational risk management important?

 An operational risk management framework is important because it can lead to informed business and investment decisions.
 This is especially effective if the ORM is tied to the business’s operational risk appetite.
 An operational ‘risk appetite’, essentially, is the amount and type of risk that an organisation is willing to take in order to meet its operational objectives.

 Inefficient business processes or supply chains inevitably waste money, and even more so if these processes break down.
 Most organisations rely on having good people with a clear understanding of business processes.
 Problems can arise if these processes are new or complex; if a key member of the team leaves, or if the specific competencies of a team are in doubt.

 Businesses will often respond to situations like this by instigating some generic operational risk management process or operational risk framework.
 These may be simple or sometimes quite complex, but they all tend to suffer from the same problem – they are all reactive rather than pro-active.

 When the financial institutions crashed in 2007-08, one of the driving forces behind the disaster was a lack of ORM.
 There was too much focus on ‘traditional’ risk management at the expense of operational risk management.
 This created a climate of decision-making that meant operational risks were not prioritised in the correct way or overlooked entirely.
 As you might have noticed, the reputation risk damage caused by the financial crash has had a large impact on popular culture.
 This loss of reputation is also one of the reasons why ORM is growing rapidly in the financial services industry, in an effort to try and limit the crisis from happening again.